yakirChen/yakirChen.github.io/_posts/2023-01-31-build-zero-vm-jdk21-on-macOS.md

 Build performance summary:
 * Build jobs:     12
 * Memory limit:   32768 MB

+The following warnings were produced.
+Repeated here for convenience:
+WARNING: pandoc is version 3.0.1, not the recommended version 2.19.2
 ```

 ## Server & Client Fastdebug `configure` 成功输出